Loreto: The Baja Town Most Travelers Fly Past on the Way to Los Cabos

 The Misión de Loreto

 The Misión Nuestra Señora de Loreto Conchó was founded in October 1697 by Jesuit priest Juan María de Salvatierra and is the first permanent European settlement in the Californias — the mother of all the missions that followed up the peninsula and into Alta California.
 The original church structure stands on the main plaza, has been in continuous use for over 325 years, and contains one of the most significant collections of colonial religious art in Baja.
-The adjacent Museo de las Misiones documents the full mission chain with artifacts and maps that give the settlement history a context it is difficult to get elsewhere.
+The adjacent Museo de las Misiones documents the full mission chain with artifacts and maps.

 The plaza in front of the mission is the social center of Loreto — benches, shade trees, and the kind of evening activity that small Mexican towns produce naturally.
 The historic center extends a few blocks in each direction: painted buildings, the occasional craft shop, and the sense of a place that has been continuously inhabited and cared for rather than developed around a tourism concept.